Hair Relaxer Lawsuit Updates (2025)

 Hair relaxers are chemical hair straightening products that are under scrutiny because of harmful chemicals present in their formula.

 Toxic chemicals like formaldehyde are harmful when exposed to the scalp, skin, and respiratory system.
-Affected people are taking legal action against manufacturers.
+Affected people are taking legal action against manufacturers to get the payout.
 There are numerous ongoing lawsuits across the country.
-Here’s some legal updates to be aware of:
+Here are some legal updates to be aware of:

 New Defendants: Progress was reported on cases involving new defendants, with some motions to dismiss still pending and others settled.